einigl/ism-model-nn-approximation/example-notebooks/README.md

 - `training.ipynb`: neural network-based approximation of an analytical vectorial function

+## Derivatives computing

+- `derivatives.ipynb`: illustrate how to compute the Jacobian or the Hessian of a neural network efficiently
+- `derivatives-time.ipynb`: illustrate the difference in computation time between the different ways of calculating the matrix

 ## Neural networks features

 - `polynomial-expansion.ipynb`: illustrate the use of the `PolynomialExpansion` layer
 - `restrictable-layer.ipynb`: illustrate the use of the `RestrictableLayer` layer

-## Derivatives computing

-- `derivatives.ipynb`: illustrate how to compute the Jacobian or the Hessian of a neural network efficiently
+- `merging-network.ipynb` : illustrate the use of the `MergingNetwork` network
-- `derivatives-time.ipynb`: illustrate the difference in computation time between the different ways of calculating the matrix
+- `embedding-network.ipynb` : illustrate the use of the `EmbeddingNetwork` network and the `AdditionalModule` layer

 __Note:__ Some features, such as multiple simultaneous progress bars, don't work well in an iPython environment.
 If you feel the need, it may be worth exporting certain `.ipynb` notebooks as `.py` Python files.